MikhailZex/ConnectX/README.md

     weather = 'Who cares what the weather is anyways?'; // fails, the value isn't necessarily same each time tho
     ```

 - But hey!
 Did the guys at big G spare us?
-No. They had to build in some weird behaviours:
+No. They had to build in some weird behaviors:

     ```dart
     const aConstantList = []; // Equivalent to 'const []'